martin-helmich/graphpizer-server/README.md

 # First steps

 After installing the GraPHPizer server (this project), you can import any number of PHP projects.
-For this, you'll need to install and configure the [graPHPizer CLI](https://github.com/martin-helmich/graphpizer-cli).
+For this, you'll need to install and configure the [graPHPizer CLI][cli].
 For this, perform the following steps:

-1. Install the graphpizer-cli into your PHP project using [Composer](http://getcomposer.org).
-If you do not have Composer installed, see the [Composer installation instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx):
+1. Install the graphpizer-cli into your PHP project using [Composer][composer].
+If you do not have Composer installed, see the [Composer installation instructions][composerinstall]:

     ```shellsession
     > composer require helmich/graphpizer-cli